xulihang/ImageTrans_chrome_extension/README.md

 * **Batch & automation** — translate freely any way you like; a floating translate button and keyboard shortcuts get you running faster.
 * **Text to speech** — have the recognized source text and/or translation read aloud, separately or continuously.
 * **Learn-a-language extras** — Japanese furigana and Chinese pinyin annotations added to the source text.
-* **Translation cache** — save the original image, translated image and text boxes locally, reuse cached results, and re-read them later in the built-in reader.
+* **Translation cache & reader** — save the original image, translated image and text boxes locally, reuse cached results, and re-read them later in the built-in reader (also exportable as a ZIP).
+* **Floating translate button** — a draggable on-page button for quick translation; its click action is configurable.

 ## Installation